Virtual Assistant for Law Firms from the Philippines

 For law firms with both administrative and production support needs, the optimal structure is a Philippines-based VA for communication and administrative functions plus an India-based legal assistant for document production, billing, and research — two professionals at a combined cost of $38,000–$50,000/year versus $130,000–$200,000/year for two U.S. in-house staff.

-Before a Philippines legal VA begins work:
+Before a Philippines legal VA begins work, F5 completes the following:

 Individual confidentiality agreement signed by the VA covering attorney-client privilege and work product doctrine obligations.